 You’ll be paid for taking part and producing two drafts of a one-hour script.
 The first option on this should be granted to Shelley Productions for Channel 4 to acquire all rights.
 We’ll let you know within six months of delivery whether we intend to exercise this option.

-Applications for the 2019 cohort are now open.
-Applications will close at 5pm on the 28th September 2018.
+Applications for the 2019 cohort are now closed.

 2019 DATES: 26th and 27th January 2019 / 15th and 16th June 2019